 Does this mean the autograph and/or hologram is fake?
 No, of course not.
 Tens of thousands, if not hundreds of thousands, of hologram numbers are apparently unverifiable on the UDA website or via phone.
 Regardless, I would still say that the likelihood of any autographed item with a numbered UDA hologram on it being fake is way, way less than 1%, and I can't say the same about any other manufacturer's hologram or sticker.

 Now, if I were in charge of UDA, would I be concerned about this database problem?
-Sure -- it doesn't inspire confidence in your current products when older products can't be verified.
+Sure -- it doesn't inspire confidence in your current products when older products can't be verified for sports card authentication.
 UDA's widely promoted patented five-step process includes Step 2: "A record of the autograph session is signed by both the athlete and the UDA official and is stored in a secure permanent file."
 Step 3 is "An Upper Deck Authenticated serial numbered hologram is affixed to each signed piece of memorabilia."
 Step 4 is "A certificate of authenticity is assigned to every piece of memorabilia and includes a matching hologram to the one affixed to the item."